datagrovecr/website/docs/jobs/index.md

     _Datagrove is committed to a holistic application process.
 We seek applicants who have a passion for programming and for creating a better world._
     <br />

-4. <strong>Complete a 30-minute in-person interview at the Datagrove San José office in Rohrmoser (top candidates).</strong>
+4. <strong>Complete a 30-minute in-person interview (final candidates only).</strong>
     <br />
     _We will contact final candidates to schedule interviews after we receive and review applications.
+Interviews will be held at the Datagrove office in Rohrmoser (near the Stadium and Parque del Café).
 If you anticipate difficulty attending an in-person interview, please contact [Chelsea Dozier, San José Office Manager](mailto:chelsea@glocalade.org)._

+## Questions?
+Please contact [Chelsea Dozier, San José Office Manager](mailto:chelsea@glocalade.org) with any questions or general inquiries.